wb21cs/hackini2024-writeups/README.md

-# hackini2023-writeups
+# hackini2024-writeups
-Writeups for the challenges i solved in Shellmates HackIni 2023
+Writeups for the challenges i solved in Shellmates Hack.INI 2024